IISD-ELA/info-sheets/biology/zooplankton.md

 Chang, P. S. S., D. F. Malley, W. J. Findlay, G. Mueller, and R. T. Barnes.
 1980.
 Species composition and seasonal abundance of zooplankton in Lake 227, Experimental Lakes Area, northwestern Ontario, 1969-1978.
 Canadian Data Report of Fisheries and Aquatic Sciences 182.

+Dodson, S. 1992.
+Predicting crustacean zooplankton species richness.
+Limnology and Oceanography 37: 848-856.

 Gannon, J. E., and S. A. Gannon.
 1975.
 Notes on the narcotization of crustacean zooplankton.
 Crustaceana 28:220-224.

 Johannsson, O. E., M. A. Shaw, N. D. Yan, J.-M. Filion, and D. F. Malley.
 1992.
 A comparison of freshwater zooplankton sampling gear: Nets, traps, and submersible pump.
 Canadian Technical Report of Fisheries and Aquatic Sciences 1894.

+Lawrence, S. G., Df.
+Malley, W.J.
+Findlay, M.A.
+MacIver, and I.L.
+Delbaere.
+1987.
+Method for estimating dry weight of freshwater planktonic crustaceans from measures of length and shape.
+Canadian Journal of Fisheries and Aquatic Sciences 44  (Suppl.
+1): 264-274.

 Malley, D. F., S. G. Lawrence, M. A. MacIver, and W. J. Findlay.
 1989.
 Range of variation in estimates of dry weight for planktonic Crustacea and Rotifera from temperate North American lakes.
 Canadian Technical Report of Fisheries and Aquatic Sciences 1666.

+McCauley, E. 1984.
+The estimation of the abundance and biomass of zooplankton in samples.
+A Manual on Methods for the Assessment of Secondary Productivity in Fresh Waters.
+J. A. Downing and F. H. Rigler.
+Oxford, Blackwell Scientific Publishers: 228-265.

 Prepas, E. 1978.
 Sugar-frosted *Daphnia*: an improved fixation technique for Cladocera.
 Limnology and Oceanography **23**:557-559.